DavidSantia/tag_api/README.md

 * **dt**: the struct you are loading data into
 * **query**: the FROM and WHERE part of a query

-The query can contain optional format 'verbs'; optional **v** parameters replace these via fmt.Sprintf
+The query can contain optional format 'verbs' (see the Go [fmt](https://golang.org/pkg/fmt/#hdr-Printing) package).
+You then specify **v** parameters to substitute for these.

-It returns one output:
+MakeQuery returns one output:
 The final query, a combination of the auto-generated SELECT statement, and the rest of the query.

 ### Example Code